spotfiresoftware/spotfire-mods/README.md

 ## Updating an existing mod project to a newer, or older, API version

 The SDK always creates a mod project using the latest API version.
 When distributing a mod you may however want to consider downgrading to the lowest API version that supports the features needed in order to be backward compatible to older Spotfire versions.
-Up or downgrading API cersion easily done by just changing the API version in the mod manifest file.
+Up or downgrading API version is easily done by just changing the API version in the mod manifest file.
 It is however wise to also fetch the corresponding version of the [mods API](https://www.npmjs.com/package/@spotfire/mods-api), for example `npm add --save-dev @spotfire/mods-api@1.2` in order to get accurate type checking.

 For projects created without the SDK, follow the instructions [here](https://www.npmjs.com/package/@spotfire/mods-api?activeTab=readme) to adapt your project to using the [API npm package](https://www.npmjs.com/package/@spotfire/mods-api).